 FAQs

-• My therapy practice is located in Irvine, CA. I see therapy clients in-person at my office and via tele-health across California.
+• My therapy practice is located in Costa Mesa, CA. I see therapy clients in-person at my office and via tele-health across California.

 • Unfortunately, I do not.
 If your insurance accepts out of network providers, I can provide a superbill for you to be reimbursed.

 • It’s completely okay to feel unsure about starting therapy—it’s a big step.
 We can start with a simple conversation, no pressure, just to explore what’s on your mind and see if it feels like a good fit.
+I offer a complementary 15-minute phone consultation.
 Therapy is about figuring things out together, and I’d love to support you if you’re ready to take that first step.

 • You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.